 Save the space by staking the washer and the dryer

-Besides, those paneling things in the picture seem working to create a modern look in the laundry room without reducing its main function.
+Besides, those paneling things in the picture seem to work to create a modern look in the laundry room without reducing its main function.

 Sunny basement laundry room